 My recipe for butternut squash bread uses 10 simple ingredients and is nut free, dairy free and unsweetened.

 - paleo baking powder

 - onion powder

 Obviously, butternut squash is the main ingredient in butternut squash bread!
-The squash needs to be steamed and then cooled prior to mixing with other ingredients.
+The squash needs to be steamed, cooled and pureed prior to mixing it with other ingredients.
 Removing the skin is not necessary, as the skin becomes soft and tender after steaming.

 In addition, I highly recommend measuring this ingredient by weight to achieve the right batter consistency.
 When weighing recipe ingredients, I use a simple food scale like THIS one.

 I have not tried substituting with a different squash variety.
 However, so long as you measure the squash by weight, any type of squash should work as a replacement.